TTexan2015/NewsAgent/README.md

-# NewsAgent
-Agentic AI with news reporter and editor agents
+Creating agents with autogen framwork, Azure OpenAI and Python coding